banister/remix/README.markdown

 Remix
 =======

+(C) John Mair (banisterfiend) 2010

 _Ruby modules remixed and remastered_

 Remix is a library to give you total control over class and module ancestor chains.

-Using Remix you can add a module at any point in the chain, remove modules, replace modules with other ones, and move modules around within the chain.
+Using Remix you can add a module at any point in the chain, remove modules, replace modules, move modules around and otherwise 'remix' your modules.

 * Install the gem [gem](https://rubygems.org/gems/remix) `gem install remix`
 * Read the [documentation](http://rdoc.info/github/banister/remix/master/file/README.markdown)
 * See the [source code](http://github.com/banister/remix)

-example - include_above():
+example - include_at_top():
 --------------------------

+Using `include_at_top` we can include a module at the top of a chain rather than at the bottom (the default).

     # ... modules A, B, C, and J defined above...